symmetree-labs/zerostash/README.md

 For more details, run

     0s --help

+## Remote backups

+You can send your backup objects to an S3-compatible remote destination by using the following syntax:

+    0s commit s3://accesskey:secretkey@region#server.com/bucket /

+For instance, if your files are on AWS, in the `us-east-1` region, you can use the bucket like so:

+	0s commit s3://us-east-1#/backups

+Omitting the access and secret key parameters from the URL will read them from the environment:

+	export AWS_ACCESS_KEY_ID=xxxx
+	export AWS_SECRET_ACCESS_KEY=xxxx

 ## Configuration

-An example config file can be found [here](./config.toml.example).
+An config file with examples and documentation can be found [in this repository](./config.toml.example).

 Place it at `~/.config/zerostash/config.toml`, or inside your `$XDG_CONFIG_HOME/zerostash` directory.

-Using a configuration file is optional, but can make managing stashes easier.
+Using a configuration file is optional, but can make managing stashes easier, and some powerful backend configurations are currently not exposed on the CLI.

 An example config looks like so: